dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

-If `C` contains such a declaration then the expression is an invocation of that static member of `C`, with the same static analysis and dynamic behavior as before the introduction of this feature.
+If `C` contains such a declaration then the expression is an invocation of that static member of `C`, with the same static analysis and dynamic semantics as before the introduction of this feature.

-Otherwise, an error occurs if fewer than one or more than one declaration named `m` was found. *They would necessarily be declared in extensions.*
+Otherwise, an error occurs if no declarations named `m` or more than one declaration named `m` were found. *They would necessarily be declared in extensions.*

 Otherwise, the invocation is resolved to the given static member declaration in an extension named `Ej`, and the invocation is treated